inesusvet/pycon-2019-workshop/PITCHME.md

 ### Distinguish addressed messages

 - Create a function which looks for bot's ID in the text
-- Respond only to addressed messages for now
+- Respond only to addressed messages
 - Test it!

 +++